To provide a national forum for the interpreting profession.

-Over the years, they have gained insight into the broader field of interpreting and saw the increasing need for a forum that goes beyond sector-specific associations and events, one which provides a space for members of all interpreting sectors to come together to take stock of the profession as a whole.
+Over the years, they have gained insight into the broader field of interpreting and have seen the increasing need for a forum that will go beyond sector-specific associations and events, and provide a space for members of all interpreting sectors to come together to take stock of the profession as a whole.
 Each sector is pushing the profession forward in unique and important ways, whether it be the development of video and telephonic interpreting technology in medical interpreting, a full-scale certification structure in signed language interpreting, federal and state-level testing available in legal interpreting, or the advance curriculum and degree programs available in conference interpreting.
 Yet all too often, the benefits, and sometimes disadvantages, of these innovations go unperceived by other sectors, which often start their own parallel efforts from scratch.

 Two years ago, Barry and Katharine formed a partnership to explore the possibility of providing just such a forum.
 The goal is simple: gather experts and leaders from every sector of the interpreting field together in one place, provide them with a broad overview of the field, and let the conversation grow from there.
 We believe that when professionals from the community, conference, legal, medical, military and signed language branches of our field meet and see what others are doing, it will spark positive change for interpreting as a whole.

 The result is The 1st North American Summit on Interpreting.
 We hope you will join us at this unique gathering of the interpreting profession.
 Come share your knowledge and in turn benefit from expertise from all over the field!